Best Yoga For Runners

 Why Stretching For Runners Is Important?

-Maximizing blood flow in muscles and joints before and after a run improves flexibility and reduces injury risk.
-With increased range of motion after stretching, you can become a better runner!
+Boosting blood flow in muscles and joints is vital.
+Before and after a run, stretching improves flexibility, reducing injury risk.
+With a greater range of motion, you can become a stronger runner!

 - Quad stretch: Unlock the hidden potential of your body with a quad stretch!
 Stand in a relaxed way, feet shoulder-width apart.
 Then take hold of one foot and draw it up towards you; keep that gentle pressure pinned for 20 to 30 seconds before switching sides – greater flexibility awaits!

 - Calf stretch: Strengthen and elongate your lower body with a calf stretch!
 Stand facing wall, hands at shoulder height.
-Step back on one foot while pressing heel into the ground to engage all of those muscles in your calves; hold for 20-30 seconds before switching sides.
-Get ready to feel those legs stretching out!
+Then take hold of one foot and draw it up towards you.
+Keep that gentle pressure pinned for 20 to 30 seconds before switching sides.
+Ggreater flexibility awaits!

 - IT band stretch: Stand with your feet shoulder-width apart.
 Cross your right foot over your left foot and lean to the right.
 Hold the stretch for 20-30 seconds and repeat on the other side.